xformerfhs/homophone/README.md

 The first line prints the name of the source file.
 Then the substitution mapping is printed.
 To the left is the clear text character and to the right the characters it is substituted with.
-If there are no letters after the colon the clear text character does not appear in the clear text.
+If there are no letters after the colon the character does not appear in the clear text.
-This is list is the key and is saved in the `key` file.
+This list is the key and is saved in the `key` file.

 The encrypted file looks like this: